niklaszimmermann/pdf_areaocr/README.md

 #Step 04) correct the values and convert them into the required format

-- sumatra uses the upper left corner as origin, hence we have to adjust our values for the use with the iTextPdf librarie
+- Sumatra uses the upper left corner as origin, hence we have to adjust our values for the use with the iTextPdf librarie
 - the value for the position onn the x-axis stays the same.

 In my example that means we know the following values for the adjustes Point: corPointA(118,1 / ?)

--
+- to correct the value for the position on the y-axis we need to know the overall height of the document
+- hover the lower boarder of the document in Sumatra and write down the y-value
+- subtract the y-value of PointA from the elaborated overall / max height

+In my example that means 841,8 (max. height) - 265,1 (y-value PointA) = 576,7 --> corPointA(118,1 / 576,7)
+Repeating the steps for PointB we end up with the following valid Points: corPointA(118,1 / 576,7); corPointB(484,1 / 628,5)
+Valid Data: 118.1f, 576.7f, 484.1f, 628.5f (float values C#)

+#Step 05) feed the data into the provided methods